lord-carlos/PartyViz/PROMT.md

 - Use `requestAnimationFrame` in `start()` for animation; use `cancelAnimationFrame` in `stop()`.
 - Avoid long-running synchronous loops or CPU heavy computations in the draw path.
 - Keep draw code idempotent: draw only what’s needed and avoid global state modification during the draw loop.
+- Canvas sizing: Must be done in start() method using getBoundingClientRect()
+- CSS colors: Use getComputedStyle(this.canvas). for exampel style.getPropertyValue('--color-primary').trim() || '#0f0';
+- Names fetching: Use async fetchNames() with fallback array
+- Add some console.log('[ANIMATIONNAME] ...') for debugging, but don't  add it into the draw loop.

 HTML & CSS Requirements
 - Root view must use `<div id="view-<slug>" class="animation-view">` and canvas `id="canvas-<slug>"`.